matheuscscp/pimenta-judge/README.md

 # pimenta-judge
-A GNU/Linux portable online judge equipped with an ACM ICPC contest system.
+A GNU/Linux portable online judge equipped with an ACM ICPC contest system made in C++.

 ## Table of Contents
   * [Installation](#installation)